-Best Kilo 141 loadouts for Warzone and Modern Warfare | Dexerto.com
+Best Kilo 141 loadouts for Warzone and Modern Warfare - Dexerto

 Unlike our Warzone loadout, this Modern Warfare one is more geared to more regular, faster engagements.
 Hence, the focus is more on ADS and recovery time, rather than straight-up damage range.

 The G.I.
-Mini Reflex still remains as it is probably the most versatile and useful sight in the game.
-However, the Ranger Foregrip has been done away with for the Merc Foregrip, in order to compensate for some of the accuracy lost in the barrel change.
+Mini Reflex is equipped, as it is probably the most versatile and useful sight in the game.
+However, the Commando Foregrip has been done away with for the Merc Foregrip, in order to compensate for some of the accuracy lost in the barrel change.

-Both the stock and rear grip are now geared towards speeding up ADS time, so you can get your sights up and have a fighting chance in any engagement.
-Similarly, you're less likely to need 60 round mags in a standard public match, and the gun's default reload is fairly prompt, so Sleight of Hand is not essential.
+Now, you can equip a stock and rear grip to speed up your ADS time.
+This will let you get your sights up and have a fighting chance in any engagement.
+Similarly, you’re less likely to need 60-round mags in a standard public match, and the gun’s default reload is fairly prompt, so Sleight of Hand is not essential.

-This class is most geared towards mid-range gunfights, but maximizes the Kilo's versatility to give you the best chance at both close and longer range engagements too.
+This class is mostly geared towards mid-range gunfights but maximizes the Kilo’s versatility to give you the best chance at both close and longer range engagements too.

 That rounds off our list of the best Kilo 141 loadouts for Warzone and Modern Warfare!
 Do you agree?
 Tweet us your lists @DexertoIntel to let us know what attachments you’d change.